 Proactive recruitment has relevance for both UCF's organizational mission and legal compliance.
-Hiring managers are expected to create and implement recruitment plans with consideration for unit and University Affirmative Action Plan placement goals, annual Florida Equity Report goals, and University mission and strategic goals.
-The Recruitment Plan Form is documentation of proactive recruitment strategies to be implemented for a search, which requires advertising and networking reasonably expected to reach a broad, qualified, and inclusive pool of potential applicants.
+Hiring managers are expected to create and implement recruitment plans with consideration of the federal hiring benchmarks for veterans and individuals with disabilities and University mission and strategic goals.
+The Recruitment Plan Form is documentation of proactive recruitment strategies to be implemented for a search, which requires advertising and networking reasonably expected to reach a broad, qualified pool of potential applicants.
 The hiring manager approves the advertising sources.
 This includes websites external to UCF, postings of the printed ads, or publication of a brief ad wording (for example, a LinkedIn post) with a reference to a university homepage posting.
 For faculty and A&P searches, at least one advertisement must be published on a site external to the university (this may include a website that can provide a printout of a job advertisement).
 Other recruitment might include phone calls, discussions at conferences, or other verbal exchanges.